ANCHOR - REPORTER - EMCEE

 In 2015, the mother of three (who has always had a passion for performance arts and acting) started pursuing stand-up comedy in Beijing and has had early success.
 Hsiung recently made her televised comedy debut on Season 3 of Comedy Central's Stand-Asia!, which premiered on August 14th, 2018 in 19 countries across Asia.
 Two months after giving birth to her third son she competed in the 2017 Hong Kong International Comedy Competition and was the only female to reach the finals.

-In the short period since her return, Jennifer has performed stand-up comedy all over Toronto at venues such as The Rivoli, Comedy Bar, Absolute Comedy, Yuk Yuks (downtown), The Corner Comedy Club, and The Social Capital Theatre.
-Check out the Upcoming Shows section for details on when to see her live next!
+Since her return, Jennifer has performed stand-up comedy all over Toronto at venues such as The Rivoli, Comedy Bar, Absolute Comedy, Yuk Yuks (downtown), The Corner Comedy Club, and The Social Capital Theatre.